EvanNotFound/hexo-theme-redefine/README.md

 If you have any questions, please send an email to [contact@ohevan.com](mailto:contact@ohevan.com).
 I will reply in time.

 Please **give me a star** to support me, thanks!

+Also, if you are using [Typora](https://typora.io/), check out [Typora Theme Redefine](https://github.com/EvanNotFound/typora-theme-redefine) so that you can preview the styles of your blog in Typora.

 ## 💗 Donations